Agrover112/awesome-semantic-search/README.md

 Following repository aims to serve a meta-repository for [Semantic Search](https://en.wikipedia.org/wiki/Semantic_search) , [Semantic Similarity](http://nlpprogress.com/english/semantic_textual_similarity.html) related tasks.

- Semantic Search isn't limited to text! it can be done with images,speech ,etc. So there are numerous differnt use-cases and applications of of semantic search.
+ Semantic Search isn't limited to text! it can be done with images,speech ,etc. So there are numerous different use-cases and applications of of semantic search.

 ## Papers
 - [A Latent Semantic Model with Convolutional-Pooling